Annual Review and Remuneration Report

 The proposed changes to the Royal Charter and Bye-Laws have been sent to the Privy Council for formal approval.
 Once Privy Council grants formal approval, the changes will be incorporated into an updated version of the Royal Charter and Bye-Laws and these changes will be implemented throughout 2019.

 Additionally, Governing Council are moving forward to advance plans for the second phase of governance reforms and will ensure that the profession is kept informed as the plans advance.
-These reforms will require a further vote by the profession in late 2019.

-The Special Resolution that the profession voted in favour of in November 2018 only covered the highest-level governance of the Institution—the governance bodies that are most visible to our external stakeholders.
+The Special Resolution that the profession voted in favour of in November 2018 only covered the highest-level governance of the Institution — the governance bodies that are most visible to our external stakeholders.

-This second vote would build logically on the first vote related to the high-level governance structure and enable us to streamline and modernise our constitution which has not been updated for many years.
+A second vote would build logically on the first vote related to the high-level governance structure and enable us to streamline and modernise our constitution which has not been updated for many years.
 The aim of phase two is to bring forward a wider package of reforms that support the modernised high-level governance structure.

 Governing Council are moving forward to advance plans for the second phase of governance reforms and will ensure that the profession is kept informed as the plans advance.
-These reforms will require a further vote by the profession in late 2019.

 Governing Council, even in its current form, is not a direct representative body.
 Members are elected to provide strategic leadership and oversight, bringing perspectives from their part of the profession.
 We could never create a functioning Governing Council representing all the geographies and specialisms but we can ensure that Council is equipped to make sure the profession remains relevant, trusted and valued in the 21st century – that is the purpose of these reforms.